nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-24-bestiary-of-suits.md

 A low hum, a discontinuous breath — the sound of chaos.

 **Interaction**
-By moving the [flashlight](./bestiary-of-suits.md#the-flashlight), with right hand, the player discovers they can reveal hidden fragments scattered around the room.
+By moving [the flashlight](../gestures/the-flashlight.md), with right hand, the player discovers they can reveal hidden fragments scattered around the room.
 The player shines light across the space, trying to understand what has happened.
 Some fragments are not quite like the others.

-Once all different fragments are found, the player notices a [map within a card](../../observations/2025-10-13-map-within-card.md).
-This card reveals how to use the [Chronoscope](./bestiary-of-suits.md#le-chronoscope).
+Once all different fragments are found, the player notices a [map within a card](../observations/2025-10-13-map-within-card.md).
+This card reveals how to use [the chronoscope](../gestures/the-chronoscope.md).
 The player learns a new gesture that allows them to travel across eras.
 By rotating the left hand, the scenery subtly shifts - time itself moves, following the rotation of the player’s wrist.

 **Objective**
 **Find five colored fragments** by illuminating them, and learn how to travel between eras.